You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

-"ONE OF THE TEN BEST AND MOST IMPORTANT RELEASES OF 2010" - Philip Booth, JAZZ TIMES.
+LOOKING FORWARD - "ONE OF THE TEN BEST AND MOST IMPORTANT RELEASES OF 2010" - Philip Booth, JAZZ TIMES.

 In the January 2011 issue of Jazz Times, critic Philip Booth chose pianist and composer Ken Berman's CD Looking Forward as "One of the Ten Best and Most Important Releases of 2010."
 The SF Examiner.Com called Ken Berman "a fiercely imaginative pianist" and The East Bay Express praised his album Looking Forward as "daring," "original," and "straddling genres," and compared his playing to Vijay Iyer and Aaron Parks.
-Le Monde praised Ken Berman as "precise and inventive," "fluid and erudite" and hailed him as a performer whose "complex improvisations are imbued with delicate sensuality and brilliance."
+Le Monde praised Ken Berman as "precise and inventive," "fluid and erudite" and hailed him as a performer whose "complex improvisations are imbued with light and radiance."